turingschool/curriculum/source/projects/jscontact.markdown

 #### Revising the Person Fabricator

 We need to work more on the fabricator.
 When we create a `Person`, we need to attach it to a `User`.
 It's super easy because we've already got a fabricator for `User`.
-Open the @person_fabricator.rb@ and add the line @user!@ so you have this:
+Open the `person_fabricator.rb` and add the line `user!` so you have this:

 ```ruby
   Fabricator(:person) do